Prop Types

 Prop values

 Each prop type returns a value to your React component.
-For example, props.Text
+For example, props.Text returns a string, while props.Link() returns an object with href and target properties.

 Most times, you can map the prop values directly.
-For example, if your React component expects text
+For example, if your React component expects text as a string, you can map it to a props.Text prop.

 However, if your React component expects specific properties from the returned object, you need to create a wrapper component that transforms the data.
-For example, the props.Link()
+For example, the props.Link() prop type returns the following object:

-separately, you need to create a wrapper component that transforms the data:
+If your React component expects href and target separately, you need to create a wrapper component that transforms the data:

-This example declaration file:
+This example definition file:

 - Imports the

-package. - Defines a link prop for the
+PropTypeandPropValuestypes from the@webflow/data-typespackage. - Defines a link prop for the

-component.
-This will provide a link picker in Webflow and return thehref
+Buttoncomponent.
+This will provide a link picker in Webflow and return thehrefandtargetvalues. - Adjusts the TypeScript types of the

-prop type. - Wraps the
+Buttoncomponent to include thelinkobject returned from theprops.Linkprop type. - Wraps the

 Best practices